HomeCollege Savings GuideUsing Your Alfond Grant

 1The Alfond Grant is not automatic in all circumstances and is also available in limited other circumstances.
 The use of the Alfond Grant is also subject to certain restrictions – see Alfond Grant Guidelines.
 The Alfond Grant may lose value.

-2To be eligible for favorable tax treatment afforded to any earnings portion of withdrawals from Section 529 accounts, such withdrawals must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
+3To be eligible for favorable tax treatment afforded to any earnings portion of withdrawals from Section 529 accounts, such withdrawals must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
 Any earnings withdrawn that are not used for such expenses are subject to federal income tax and may be subject to a 10% additional federal tax as well as state and local income taxes.
-Upon withdrawal, the Alfond Grant will be paid only to institutions of higher education.
+Upon withdrawal, the Alfond Grant will be paid only to institutions of higher education, registered and certified apprenticeships, and other recognized postsecondary credential programs.